Sathiyaraman-M/Endurance/README.md

 - Download and install .NET 6.0 from [here](https://dotnet.microsoft.com/download/dotnet/6.0).
 - Make sure atleast you have Microsoft SQL Server LocalDB feature, in order to run this project.
-- Next configure the database connection string in the `Quark.Server/app.development.json`.
+- Next configure the database connection string in the `Quark.Server/appsettings.development.json`.
 - If you are using Visual Studio 2022, you can directly open the solution file `Endurance.sln` and build and run the solution.
-  -  Open Package Manager Console and run the following command to generate a database in SQL Server
+  -  Open Package Manager Console and run the following command to generate a database in SQL Server.
+     __Also make sure you set the default project as `Quark.Infrastructure`__
      ```
      Update-Database
      ```